 Since 2010, we've helped bring sport to the doorsteps of more than 165,000 young people across the country through our global network and award-winning partnership with StreetGames.
 This has included creating work experience opportunities

 Fancy trying tai chi?
 Or Nordic walking?
 With ParkLives we’re running a daily series of free, family-friendly outdoor activities in the heart of local communities – the parks.
-From Zumba to rounders, running to dog-walking, our activity sessions make the most of the great outdoors and there’s something for everyone!
+From Zumba to rounders and yoga to den-building, our sessions make the most of the great outdoors and there’s something for everyone!

 The programme first kicked off in 2014 in Birmingham, Newcastle and the London borough of Newham, but we didn't stop there.
-In 2015,
+ParkLives is

 Reach up L.A.!
 These words continue to light up my heart whenever I recall the remarkable events I experienced at the Special Olympics 2015 World Summer Games in Los Angeles.